Ansible (software): Inventory configuration

 This configuration file specifies three nodes: the first node is specified by an IP address, and the latter two nodes are specified by hostnames.
 Additionally, the latter two nodes are grouped under the webservers group.

 Ansible can also use a custom Dynamic Inventory script, which can dynamically pull data from a different system, and supports groups of groups.

 Playbooks

 Playbooks are YAML files that store lists of tasks for repeated executions on managed nodes.
 Each Playbook maps (associates) a group of hosts to a set of roles.
 Each role is represented by calls to Ansible tasks.

-Roles

-Roles provide a way to simplify and streamline the process of creating Ansible playbooks by providing an organized framework for organizing tasks, variables, handlers, templates, and other files.
-This helps minimize code duplication when working on multiple projects, as roles can be reused easily with just a few lines of code.

 Ansible Automation Platform

 The Ansible Automation Platform (AAP) is a REST API, web service, and web-based interface (application) designed to make Ansible more accessible to people with a wide range of IT skillsets.
 It is a platform composed of multiple components including developer tooling, an operations interface, as well as an Automation Mesh to enable automation tasks at scale across data centers.
-AAP is a commercial product supported by Red Hat, Inc. but derived 17+ upstream open source projects including the AWX upstream project (formerly Ansible Tower derived from), which has been open source since September 2017.
+AAP is a commercial product supported by Red Hat, Inc. but derived from 17+ upstream open source projects including the AWX upstream project (formerly Ansible Tower), which has been open source since September 2017.

-There was also another open source alternative to Tower, Semaphore, written in Go.
+There also is another open source alternative to Tower, Semaphore, written in Go.